JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 #### Here are pictures of the two kinds of jack sets most of us have on various walls.
 -  An appropriate wire runs back to the panel for each "port" on these jack-plates.
-   -  Note that each jack-plate is also numbered.
-The wire in the panel well match!
+   -  Note that each jack-plate is also numbered, and the ports are labeled by the service they provide.
+      -  The wire's labels inside the panel will match.
+      -  The port labels for data and voice match the legends on the inside of the door.
+      -  The TV and (unused) antenna cables follow the same numbering and namgin scheme.
 <table>
 	<tr>
 		<th>Spectrum calls these "TV"</th>